CyVerse-learning-materials/data_store_guide/step2.rst

       allow you to proceede.
 Follow the prompts to begin the installation.

 By default, this installation will place iCommands in your system `PATH` so you should be ready to run iCommands immediately at the terminal.
+If this does not happen (i.e. you get an error when trying to run `iinit`), typing `export PATH="/Applications/icommands/:$PATH"` in the terminal should fix the problem.

 ----